ploctaux/deadbaed/about.md

 permalink: /about/
 ---

-Hi i'm phil (aka x4m3chki, but my real name is Philippe).
+hi im phil aka x4m3 and this is my blog.

-This is my blog.
-I made with jekyll, the code is available on github if you're interested.
+i made it with jekyll, check the source code on [github](https://github.com/x4m3/deadbaed).

-I put random stuff that i want to keep for later, or dont want to make a youtube video about the subject.
+expect nothing and everything here.

-Check out [philippeloctaux.com](https://philippeloctaux.com) to see what i'm up to, or to contact me.
+check out [philippeloctaux.com](https://philippeloctaux.com) to contact me.